DARSakthi/DARSakthi.github.io/index.markdown

 &nbsp;

-Enter this website if and only if your personal model of mathematics is consistent with [Ardila's axioms](http://fardila.com).
+Enter this website if and only if your model of mathematics is consistent with [Ardila's axioms](http://fardila.com).